 - absent from school without a valid excuse three school days in one school year, - tardy or absent for more than any 30-minute period during the school day without a valid excuse on three occasions in one school year, or - any combination thereof.

-Any absence not cleared within 5 days will be marked as "unexcused.
+Truancy is for unexcused absences not cleared within 5 days.
 To avoid truancy, please always inform the office if your child's absence or tardy is for an excusable reason as defined above.